afarber/OpenMapView/docs/ARCHITECTURE.md

 1. **Simplicity** - One class instead of two, no async initialization
 2. **Lifecycle Safety** - DefaultLifecycleObserver prevents common lifecycle bugs
-3. **API Compatibility** - Covers essential Google Maps functionality
+3. **API Compatibility** - Covers essential functionality for drop-in replacement
 4. **Clean Separation** - Internal MapController handles implementation details
+5. **No Vendor Lock-in** - Uses free, open OpenStreetMap data without restrictions

-The single-class approach makes OpenMapView easier to use while maintaining the flexibility to implement most Google Maps features that developers expect in a drop-in replacement.
+The single-class approach combined with OSM tiles makes OpenMapView easier to use and more accessible while maintaining the flexibility to implement the features developers expect in a modern map library.